michaelakuempel/Unity-REST-KG/README.md

 If everything works correctly, you should see something like this:
 [![](DebugLogresponse.png)]
 You can see that the results of the query are a simple list of EANs.

+See the file JsonExample on what to add/how to change the RESTget class if you are using a json response.